Wayne Norman, Mike & Ruth Mackowski Professor of Ethics editWayne Norman

 BUSINESS ETHICS

 , where he has looked critically at a number of popular and quasi-academic frameworks for identifying and justifying beyond-compliance obligations (e.g. CSR, corporate citizenship, sustainability, triple bottom line, stakeholder theory...).
 His working hypothesis is that beyond-compliance obligations can be justified by using the same concepts and methods we use in justifying particular regulations. ("Business ethics as self-regulation".)
-He focuses on "ethical lobbying," and more generally on the nature of responsible conduct in business-government relations.
+He focuses on "ethical lobbying," and more generally on the nature of responsible conduct in business-government relations in a democratic society.

 POLITICAL PHILOSOPHY, where he has published extensively on nationalism, citizenship, constitutionalism, federalism, secession, and multiculturalism.